PHSI-supplements/labs/lab-templates/FloatLab/doc/03-constants-queries.md

 ### Query Functions

-There are three functions to identify whether an `ieee754_t` floating point value is neither normal nor subnormal.
+There are three functions in *fpu.c* to identify whether an `ieee754_t` floating point value is neither normal nor subnormal.
 The remaining query function determines whether an `ieee754_t` floating point value is negative.

 - [ ] Implement `is_nan()` to detect whether a value is Not-a-Number without regard to the value's sign.